Brugh History, Family Crest & Coats of Arms

 Intuition and sound were the primary sources medieval scribes used to judge appropriate spellings and translations for names.
 The spelling of a name thus varied according to who was doing the recording.
 The different spelling variations of Brugh include Brough, Burgh, Brugh, Broughe, Burghe, Brughe, Bruche and many more.

 Early Notables of the Brugh family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Brugh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brugh Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Brugh (post 1700) +

 - Pieter Van Brugh (1666-1740), American politician, Mayor of Albany, New York, from 1699 to 1700 and 1721 to 1723

 - Harry Brugh, American Republican politician, Candidate in primary for Delegate to Michigan State Constitutional Convention from Eaton District, 1961